puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/uploads.md

 [artifacts.shimcache]
 ```

-# WARNING
+:::warning

 Currently artemis does not securely protect the remote API key.
 Make sure the
 account associated with the API has only permissions needed by artemis.
 The only
-permission(s) artemis requires is the ability create/write data to a bucket.\
+permissions artemis requires is the ability create/write data to a bucket.

 In addition, make sure the account only has access to a dedicated bucket for
-artemis.\
+artemis.

 For example:

 1. Create a bucket called `artemis-uploads`